-Normal fetuses were observed in two induced abortions following exposure in the second trimester to daunorubicin, cytarabine, vincristine, hydroxyurea, and 6-thioguanine (Doney et al. 1979) or daunorubicin, cytarabine, 6-thioguanine, and vincristine (Lilleyman et al. 1977).
-No fetal data were reported for the remaining three induced abortions (Chelghoum et al. 2005).
+Normal fetuses were observed in 2 induced abortions following exposure in the second trimester to daunorubicin, cytarabine, vincristine, hydroxyurea, and 6-thioguanine (Doney et al. 1979) or daunorubicin, cytarabine, 6-thioguanine, and vincristine (Lilleyman et al. 1977).
+No fetal data were reported for the remaining 3 induced abortions (Chelghoum et al. 2005).

 Spontaneous fetal death occurred in 13 singleton pregnancies (13 conceptuses) exposed to daunorubicin.
-Spontaneous abortion occurred in 4 singleton pregnancies exposed during the first trimester and no examination of fetuses were reported (Zuazu et al. 1991, Chelghoum et al. 2005).
-The spontaneous abortions followed exposure to the following polytherapy during the first trimester: daunorubicin and cytarabine (1 embryo) or daunorubicin, cytarabine, 6-thioguanine, and vincristine (1 embryo) (Zuazu et al. 1991) or daunorubicin, cytarabine and all-trans retinoic acid (1 embryo) or daunorubicin, cytarabine and all-trans retinoic acid (1 embryo) or daunorubicin, cytarabine and mitoxantrone (1 embryo) (Chelghoum et al. 2005).
+Spontaneous abortion occurred in 4 singleton pregnancies exposed during the first trimester, and no examination of fetuses was reported (Zuazu et al. 1991, Chelghoum et al. 2005).
+The spontaneous abortions followed exposure to the following polytherapy during the first trimester: daunorubicin and cytarabine (1 embryo), daunorubicin, cytarabine, 6-thioguanine, and vincristine (1 embryo) (Zuazu et al. 1991), daunorubicin, cytarabine, and all-trans retinoic acid (1 embryo), and daunorubicin, cytarabine, and mitoxantrone (1 embryo) (Chelghoum et al. 2005).

 Spontaneous fetal death occurred in 10 singleton pregnancies following exposure to daunorubicin in the second and/or third trimester only, including 2 spontaneous abortions and 8 stillbirths.
 A normal fetus was reported following a spontaneous abortion at 20 weeks of gestation (Volkenandt et al. 1987); this pregnancy was exposed in the second trimester to daunorubicin and cytarabine.
-No examination of the fetus was reported for the remaining spontaneous abortion occurring in the second trimester to the following exposure to daunorubicin and cytarabine (Greenlund et al. 2001).
-Stillbirth was reported in 8 singleton pregnancies (8 conceptuses) following second and/or third trimester only, including 4 normal fetuses.
-A normal fetus was reported from a stillbirth following second trimester exposure to daunorubicin and cytarabine (Ali et al. 2003).
-A stillbirth of a normal fetus was associated with maternal preeclamptic toxemia following second trimester treatment with daunorubicin, cytarabine and 6thioguanine (O'Donnell et al. 1979).
-A stillborn fetus had no obvious malformations following exposure in the second trimester to daunorubicin and cytarabine, followed by mitoxantrone and cytarabine in the second and third trimesters, then exposed to idarubicin and cytarabine in the third trimester (Reynoso and Huerta 1994).
-A fourth stillbirth of a macroscopically normal fetus followed third trimester exposure to daunorubicin, cytarabine, 6-thioguanine, and vincristine (Zuazu et al. 1991).
-No examination of the fetus was reported for the 4 remaining stillbirths which occurred following exposure: in the second trimester to daunorubicin and cytarabine (Ali et al. 2003), in the second trimester to daunorubicin, vincristine, asparaginase cytarabine and intrathecal methotrexate (Molkenboer et al. 2005), in the second and/or third trimester only exposure to daunorubicin and vincristine (Jameel and Jamil 2007), or in the third trimester exposure to daunorubicin monotherapy (Germann et al. 2004).
+No examination of the fetus was reported for the remaining spontaneous abortion occurring in the second trimester following exposure to daunorubicin and cytarabine (Greenlund et al. 2001).
+Stillbirth was reported in 8 singleton pregnancies (8 conceptuses) following second- and/ or third-trimester only exposure, including 4 normal fetuses.
+A normal fetus was reported from a stillbirth following second-trimester exposure to daunorubicin and cytarabine (Ali et al. 2003).
+A stillbirth of a normal fetus was associated with maternal preeclamptic toxemia following second-trimester treatment with daunorubicin, cytarabine, and 6-thioguanine (O'Donnell et al. 1979).
+A stillborn fetus had no obvious malformations following exposure in the second trimester to daunorubicin and cytarabine, followed by mitoxantrone and cytarabine in the second and third trimesters, and then idarubicin and cytarabine in the third trimester (Reynoso and Huerta 1994).
+A fourth stillbirth of a macroscopically normal fetus followed third-trimester exposure to daunorubicin, cytarabine, 6-thioguanine, and vincristine (Zuazu et al. 1991).
+No examination of the fetus was reported for the 4 remaining stillbirths, which occurred following exposure in the second trimester to daunorubicin and cytarabine (Ali et al. 2003); in the second trimester to daunorubicin, vincristine, asparaginase, cytarabine, and intrathecal methotrexate (Molkenboer et al. 2005); in the second and/or third trimester only to daunorubicin and vincristine (Jameel and Jamil 2007); and in the third trimester to daunorubicin monotherapy (Germann et al. 2004).

 Three singleton pregnancies ended in maternal death following daunorubicin exposure.
-A normal fetus was reported for a maternal/fetal death that occurred at gestation week 23 following first and second trimester exposure to daunorubicin, cytarabine, vincristine and 6-mercaptopurine (Feliu et al. 1988).
-No fetal data were reported for two maternal and fetal deaths occurring following exposure during the second trimester to daunorubicin, vincristine and cytarabine (Greenlund et al. 2001) or to daunorubicin monotherapy (Zuazu et al. 1991).
+A normal fetus was reported for a maternal/fetal death that occurred at gestation week 23 following first- and second-trimester exposure to daunorubicin, cytarabine, vincristine, and 6-mercaptopurine (Feliu et al. 1988).
+No fetal data were reported for 2 maternal and fetal deaths that occurred following exposure during the second trimester to daunorubicin, vincristine, and cytarabine (Greenlund et al. 2001) and to daunorubicin monotherapy (Zuazu et al. 1991).